tpoisot/ms_proba_networks/ms/maintext.md

 [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows predicting the cumulative change in network structure, but not the change at the level of individual interactions.
+In addition, @carstensen show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.

-Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, to give more importance to variation at the interaction level.
+Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, to give more importance to the variation of individual interactions.
 Because the methodological corpus available to describe ecological networks has first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
 In this paper, we